iamkanishka/Typescript-Concepts/Readme.md

 72. Implement NameSpace & Modules in teh Typescript.
 73. Include Typescript Files using ES^ Modules imports
 74. Install Webpack, ts-loader and execute the Typescript Code using WebPack in the Project.
+75. Configure Webpack using Webpack.config.js to compile typescript code uin to the js code.